FIRE in Raleigh

 Why Raleigh could matter for FIRE

 Your path to FIRE is driven mostly by the gap between what you earn and what you spend.
-That means a city with lower rent or housing costs can reduce your required FIRE number and shorten the years it takes to reach financial independence.
+That means a city with lower rent or lower ownership pressure can reduce your required FIRE number and shorten the years it takes to reach financial independence.

 How to use this page